fastify/fastify/docs/Reference/Routes.md

 ```

 > Note: if the handler is specified in both the `options` and as the third
-> parameter to the shortcut method then throws duplicate `handler` error.
+> parameter to the shortcut method then throws a duplicate `handler` error.

 ### Url building
 <a id="url-building"></a>